Philippo20/HomeAssistant-Logout/README.md

 # HomeAssistant-Logout
-Home Assistant logout using the current user token by clearing it
+Home Assistant logout a user using the current user token by clearing it